jecndlria/Arduino-2048/README.md

 * Two 74HC595 shift registers, which will be used to control the 4-digit seven segment display that shows the current score.
 * The onboard Arduino UNO EEPROM, which will save the game/store the high score while the system is off.
-* An Adafruit APDS9960 Gesture Sensor, which will be used as an additional mode to give input to the game.
+* An Adafruit APDS9960 Gesture Sensor, which will be used to give input to the game.
 * ST7735S 1.44" 128x128 LCD Display Screen

 ## Demo Videos